What does a continuous performance management system mean?

-Continuous performance management is considered a more human-centric approach to performance improvement and management because it focuses on building a trusting relationship between employees and their managers.
+Continuous performance management system is considered a more human-centric approach to performance improvement and management because it focuses on building a trusting relationship between employees and their managers.
 Managers are encouraged to give feedback and offer support naturally throughout the year, while employees are given the tools and guidance they need to take charge of their own development.

 With that in mind, organizations that have implemented this performance management process successfully have done so in combination with structured training and learning opportunities, as well as employee recognition systems and even rewards platforms.